FriendsOfCake/crud/docs/_partials/events/before_find.rst

 The event is triggered before calling the find method in the table.

-The :ref:`Crud Subject <crud-subject>` contains two objects that allows you to modify the query in the callback, as well as the ``id`` from the request URL:
+The :ref:`Crud Subject <crud-subject>` contains the following keys:

 - **id** The ID that was originally passed to the action and usually the primary key value of your table.
 - **repository** An instance of the ``Repository`` (``Table``) the query will be executed against.